garygriswold/Bible.js/Docs/BibleDeployment.md

 some post processing must be done on that data before it can be processed in Publisher.

 	./ParaTextPostProcessor.sh VERSION

 Publisher
 ---------

+Put the original USX_1 directory under source code control

 The original USX file should be put into the DBL/1original directory, and then copied to the DBL/2current directory.
 This extra step is provided in case there is a need for some revision of the source files before processing.

+Remove the executable privilege if needed.

 This program reads the USX files in DBL/2current/VERSION/USX_1, and uses this to generate the Bible in the correct format for presentation in the
 YourBible app.
 It creates and populates the following tables.